tteichmeister/tteichmeister-dev/src/content/projects/01-shctt.md

     "Google Cloud",
     "Microsoft Project Tokyo",
     "Microsoft PSI",
+    "SpaCy",
     "MongoDB",
     "GitHub",
     "Docker",
   ]
-lastModified: 2023-04-15
+lastModified: 2025-09-12
 ---

 ## Table of Contents

-## TL; DR
+## Summary

-Between August 2020 and August 2021, I engaged in a research project alongside my employment at [Allplan Software Engineering GmbH](https://www.allplan.com/at/loesungen/herstellung-von-fertigteilen).
-The project, which required a commitment of 20 hours per week, was conducted in partnership with the [PEEC research group](https://peec.fh-hagenberg.at/) at the University of Applied Sciences Upper Austria.
-The focus of the project was to investigate the automated analysis of collaboration processes, and I was responsible for the implementation of the prototype.
+Between August 2020 and August 2021, I contributed 20 hours per week to a research project alongside my role at [Allplan Österreich GmbH](https://www.allplan.com/at/loesungen/herstellung-von-fertigteilen), in partnership with the [PEEC research group](https://peec.fh-hagenberg.at/) at the [University of Applied Sciences Upper Austria](https://fh-ooe.at/campus-hagenberg) and in collaboration with [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
+My main responsibility was the implementation of a prototype for the semi-automated analysis of collaborative interactions using C# and Python, supported by various AI services.
+The project culminated in a [research paper](https://www.microsoft.com/en-us/research/publication/semi-automated-analysis-of-collaborative-interaction-are-we-there-yet/) published in 2022.

-During the project, we utilized various AI services and frameworks, with the implementation of the prototype being mainly done through programming languages C# and Python.
-The project's successful outcome was a [research paper](https://www.microsoft.com/en-us/research/publication/semi-automated-analysis-of-collaborative-interaction-are-we-there-yet/) that was published in 2022.
-It is noteworthy that the research was carried out in collaboration with [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).

-## How I came to the project?
+## How I joined the project

-During my Master's thesis at the University of Applied Sciences Upper Austria, I came across the job advertisement seeking software developers for this research project.
-The position was particularly timely, given the changes in collaboration due to home office and hybrid work models.

-Despite being employed at Allplan Software Engineering GmbH, I negotiated a reduction in my working hours to take on the research project.
-Following the completion of my Master's degree in July, I began working on the project in August.
+During my master’s thesis at the University of Applied Sciences Upper Austria, I came across a posting for software developers in this initiative.
+Since remote and hybrid collaboration had become indispensable during the COVID-19 pandemic, the project addressed a highly relevant topic at the time.
+I therefore negotiated reduced hours at Allplan to participate, and after completing my degree in July, I joined the project in August.

-## The challenges
+## Challenges

-The automated analysis of collaboration processes may seem simple at first glance, but it is a very complex task.

-The aim is to recognize and analyze the different types of collaboration processes in image and video material.
-However, this also turns out to be a challenge for humans, which is why the analysis so far has been a time-consuming task.
-However, this is also a challenge for automated systems as the different processes are sometimes difficult to distinguish from each other.
-This task is further complicated by the way collaboration has changed, especially in recent years through hybrid or remote collaboration.
+Automatically analyzing collaboration in images and video proved to be deceptively complex.
+Even human annotators struggled to distinguish fine-grained interaction types, making manual analysis highly time-consuming.
+Hybrid and remote work further blurred the boundaries between collaboration modes, complicating reliable automated recognition.

-## The project
+## Project work

-Throughout the course of our project, our team worked in close collaboration with researchers at Microsoft Research Cambridge.
-We engaged in a dynamic and ongoing exchange of ideas and strategies aimed at finding innovative solutions to our project's objectives.

-My main role in this project was that of a software developer, responsible for the creation and implementation of the system.
-The implementation of the system was undoubtedly a crucial aspect of the project, but equally important was the investigation into the potential for automatic recognition of various collaboration processes.

-As part of our work, we had the opportunity to experiment with diverse technologies and cutting-edge AI services, allowing us to compare and contrast their effectiveness in relation to our project's goals.
-Additionally, we were able to use partially experimental frameworks developed by Microsoft in our prototype.
+We collaborated closely with researchers at Microsoft Research Cambridge, iterating on ideas, methods, and evaluation strategies.
+My primary responsibility was end-to-end system development: designing, implementing, and integrating components while assessing the feasibility of automatic detection of distinct collaboration processes.
+To this end, we evaluated a range of AI services and frameworks, including [Microsoft Cognitive Services (now Azure AI Services)](https://azure.microsoft.com/en-us/products/ai-services) and [Google Cloud](https://cloud.google.com/ai?hl=en), as well as experimental technologies such as [Microsoft Platform for Situated Intelligence (PSI)](https://github.com/microsoft/psi) and [Microsoft Project Tokyo](https://www.microsoft.com/en-us/research/project/project-tokyo/), to benchmark performance against our objectives.

-By the end of the year we successfully completed the prototype.
-To test its functionality, we conducted a comprehensive user study in which the prototype was thoroughly assessed.
-Ultimately, our work resulted in a research paper, published in December of 2022, which captured our project's contributions and achievements.
+By the end of the year, we delivered a working prototype and conducted a comprehensive user study to validate its functionality and usefulness.
+Our findings informed the final design and were published in December 2022, documenting the prototype, methodology, and key lessons learned.

 ## Paper